What is the first step to start freelancing?

 This could be a website.
 This could be a LinkedIn profile page.
 This could be a freelance writer portfolio on a content marketing platform website or a third-party site.

-It’s important that when clients look you up–because they will–they see what you want them to see and you’re showcasing your strongest freelance presence.
+It’s important that when clients look you up–because they will–they see what you want them to see and you’re showcasing your strongest freelance presence as you work toward how to find content writing jobs.

 If you’re a full-time employee and don’t want to use your full name as your website or landing page, that’s fine for beginner freelance writers who want to learn how to find freelance jobs.
 It could be “Melissa’s Writing Services” or “Jose’s Copywriting Company” and you can link to it directly from your email pitch.